Wellington Wedding Photography frequently Asked questions

 I have had one bride who had the name of a previous partner tattooed on her shoulder.
 She wanted me to photoshop the tattoo out for obvious reasons, which I gladly did.
 This type of photoshopping is outside of the normal scope so would be an extra charge as it massively adds to the processing time.

-What can I expect when I receive the USB/disc of images?
+What can I expect when I receive the online folder of images?

 My default would be to include a folder of photoshopped standard colour corrected images and a folder of black and whites.
 Sometimes I'll have a play with photoshop effects if the mood takes me.

-How long will it take to get my disc?
+How long will it take to get my images?

-If you are in New Zealand, I aim to get the disc to you ideally within a week.
-At certain times of the year (Jan-April) this can stretch to a couple of weeks.
+If you are in New Zealand, I aim to get the images to you ideally within two weeks.
+At certain times of the year (Jan-April) this can stretch to 3-4 weeks.

 Can I pass the images to other vendors such as caterers, florists, venues, and dress designers?